herambchaudhari4121/geomoose-website/source/rfc/rfc-4.rst

 ---------------------------

-Permission for Git push access shall be provided to new developers only if accepted by the GeoMOOSE Project Steering Committee.
+Permission for Git push access shall be provided to new developers only if accepted by the GeoMoose Project Steering Committee.
 A proposal should be written to the PSC for new committers and voted on normally.
 It is not necessary to write an RFC document for these votes; email to geomoose-users is sufficient.

 Removal of Git commit access should be handled by the same process.

-The new committer should have demonstrated commitment to GeoMOOSE and knowledge of the GeoMOOSE source code and processes to the committee's satisfaction, usually by reporting issues, submitting pull requests, and/or actively participating in the various GeoMOOSE forums.
+The new committer should have demonstrated commitment to GeoMoose and knowledge of the GeoMoose source code and processes to the committee's satisfaction, usually by reporting issues, submitting pull requests, and/or actively participating in the various GeoMoose forums.

-The new committer should also be prepared to support any new feature or changes that he/she commits to the GeoMOOSE source tree in future releases, or to find someone to which to delegate responsibility for them if he/she stops being available to support the portions of code that he/she is responsible for.
+The new committer should also be prepared to support any new feature or changes that he/she commits to the GeoMoose source tree in future releases, or to find someone to which to delegate responsibility for them if he/she stops being available to support the portions of code that he/she is responsible for.
 In the event no delegate is found to